lesswind/OTP/README.md

 Once you have your (*and only your, OTPs cannot be shared between 3DSs under any circumstance*) OTP, you can check [here](https://github.com/delebile/arm9loaderhax) for information on arm9loaderhax, an exploit that requires it.

-This guide was written by me with the process refined and software developed by the fine folks over at #Cakey on freenode.
+This guide was written by me with the process refined and software developed by the fine folks over at #Cakey on Freenode.
 See the bottom of this page for the full credits, this guide would not exist without them.

 ## Get Started